 The Canada Mortgage and Housing Corporation (CMHC) is a crown corporation mandated to make housing affordable for Canadians.
 CMHC is the Canadian counterpart of FHA in the US.
 CMHC has rules for mortgages they insure, as the risks of insured mortgages are transferred from mortgage lenders to the CMHC.

-If you make a mortgage down payment that is less than 20%, you will need to get CMHC insurance, unless you choose to go with a private mortgage lender or an alternative private mortgage insurer.
-To limit their risk, the CMHC changed the rules and minimum requirements to get an insured high-ratio mortgage.
+If you make a mortgage down payment that is less than 20%, you will need to get CMHC insurance, unless you go with a private mortgage lender or an alternative private mortgage insurer.

-On July 5, 2021, the CMHC relaxed their underwriting guidelines to match with Canada's two private mortgage insurers.
-These changes:
+On July 5, 2021, the Canada Mortgage and Housing Corporation (CMHC) revised its underwriting guidelines to align with those of Canada’s two private mortgage insurers.
+The key changes included:

 At least one borrower will need to have a minimum credit score of 600.
-Previously, the minimum credit score was 680.
+Previously, the minimum credit score for an insured mortgage was 680.

 You can no longer borrow money for your down payment, which means that your down payment can only come from your own money or from a non-repayable gift.